Garrett ATX Metal Detector Accessories

 Infinium coils.
 See the excellent thread at the

-Garrett ATX Backpack Modification.
+Garrett ATX Backpack Modification and

 The Garrett ATX does have a built in waterproof speaker and so